Ralph Northam Is Just A Small Piece Of The Shift In Race Politics In The Trump Era

 But Trump never called on King to step down, and neither did House Republican leader Kevin McCarthy — though McCarthy has been much more definitive when it comes to Northam.
 Trump also flew to Mississippi to support Hyde-Smith ahead of her election, which was tighter than Republicans would have liked.

 The line has been hard to define in the Trump era for what sticks and what doesn't, what's appropriate and what's not.
-But Democrats believe Northam needs to go, so they can continue speak with some moral authority during Trump's presidency.
+But Democrats believe Northam needs to go, so they can continue to speak with some moral authority during Trump's presidency.

-Democrats: 'It's a totally different party'; what that could mean for 2020
+Democrats: "It's a totally different party"; what that could mean for 2020

 Democrats have a complicated history on the issue of race.
 Theirs is the party that nominated the first black president, but it was also once the party of "Dixiecrats," who opposed much of Lyndon Johnson's Great Society program, including the Civil Rights Act.
 Johnson himself used racist language.

-The late Robert Byrd of West Virginia, a former Democratic Senate leader, was a former official in the KKK.
+The late Robert Byrd of West Virginia, a former Democratic Senate leader, had once been an official in the KKK.
 He apologized for his past and went on to be a revered member of the Senate.
 But how would he be viewed through a 2019 political lens?

 The swift reaction to Northam is evidence of that change.
 Northam is a reminder for many in the party of where it was, not where it's going.

-The shift, that has seen a political regional realignment over the last few decades, has been punctuated by Trump's presidency.
+The shift, which has seen a political regional realignment over the past few decades, has been punctuated by Trump's presidency.
 What it means to be a Democrat has taken on a very different form.

-"It's a totally different party," said Jamal Simmons, a Democratic strategist, who served as an adviser to the Democratic National Committee during Barack Obama's 2008 presidential campaign and worked on Bill Clinton's 1992 campaign.
+"It's a totally different party," said Jamal Simmons, a Democratic strategist, who served as an adviser to the Democratic National Committee during Obama's 2008 presidential campaign and worked on Bill Clinton's 1992 campaign.

-"Barack Obama's victory in 2008 taught a lot of younger African-Americans that their political needs and desires don't have to be put in the backseat anymore," Simmons added.
+"Barack Obama's victory in 2008 taught a lot of younger African-Americans that their political needs and desires don't have to be put in the back seat anymore," Simmons added.
 "They can have an impact on American politics.
-Black Lives Matter was such a big deal because people were unwilling to put issues of policing on the backseat even in front of a black president."
+Black Lives Matter was such a big deal because people were unwilling to put issues of policing on the back seat even in front of a black president."

 Simmons, who is not affiliated with any presidential campaign, thinks that change could make matters difficult for former Vice President Joe Biden if he chooses to run for the White House in 2020.
-Simmons noted Biden having called Obama "clean" and "articulate," saying "you cannot go to a 7-Eleven or a Dunkin' Donuts unless you have a slight Indian accent," as well as his handling of the Anita Hill-Clarence Thomas hearings and his support for the 1990s crime bill.
+Simmons noted Biden having called Obama "clean" and "articulate" and saying "you cannot go to a 7-Eleven or a Dunkin' Donuts unless you have a slight Indian accent," as well as his handling of the Anita Hill-Clarence Thomas hearings and his support for the 1990s crime bill.

-Obama not only forgave those comments, but also asked Biden to join him on the ticket.
+Obama not only forgave those comments but also asked Biden to join him on the ticket.
 The two even became good friends.
 But in the Trump era, times have changed and the scrutiny on issues of race and gender has intensified.

 "Things that seemed OK in earlier eras no longer seem OK," Simmons said.
 "And when those things get litigated in today's light, they don't often look very pretty.
 You have to be prepared to run in a party that is not very forgiving of past indiscretions on these issues of identity and gender."

-Thornell noted that many of the candidates have had to answer for past statements or policies — Sen. Kamala Harris for her days as a prosecutor and defending tough-on-crime tactics, Sen. Kirsten Gillibrand for her more conservative positions on guns when representing an Upstate New York congressional district, Sen. Cory Booker for his defense of Wall Street and the pharmaceutical industry, Sen. Elizabeth Warren for her DNA test trying to prove her Native American ancestry, for example.
+Thornell noted that many of the candidates have had to answer for past statements or policies — Sen. Kamala Harris for her days as a prosecutor and defending tough-on-crime tactics, Sen. Kirsten Gillibrand for her more conservative positions on guns when representing an upstate New York congressional district, Sen. Cory Booker for his defense of Wall Street and the pharmaceutical industry, Sen. Elizabeth Warren for her DNA test trying to prove her Native American ancestry, for example.

 "No one's perfect here," Thornell said.
 "No one is going to have a completely clean record on all of these issues.
 I think that how they confront is — how they explain it — is going to be important."